e5-tu-do/lhcb_pid_resample/README.md

 `--particles`.
 For example `python pidtool.py grab_data ./ --particles Mu` will download muon- data to the current directory.
 For more information and a list of possible particles type `python pidtool.py grab_data --help`

+*There is a known issue where the download causes a segfault after completing.
+If this happens to you, please make sure you have downloaded all the data by checking the `raw_data.json` file.*

+### 3. Create resamplers

+A resampler is a worker object that performs the resampling for a sepecific particle and PID type.
+Resamplers can be created only for particles types whose data has been downloaded.

+To create resamplers for all particle types and PID types, do

+    python pidtool.py create_resamplers <output>

+Where  `<output>` is again the output directory.
+Like before, you can limit yourself to a selection of particle types using the `--particles` option.
+It is also possible to apply a cutstring to the downloaded data using `--cutstring <cutstring>`.
+This can for example be used to restrict the raw data to certain runs.

+### 4. Run the resampling
+The comamnd
+    python pidtool.py <configfile> <source_file> <output_file>
+will run the resampling. `<source_file`> is the root file containting the simulated data and `<output_file>` can be chosen freely.
+An example config-file called `config.json` is part of the repository.
+In the configurations file, the options are:
+* `tasks` : A list of resampling-tasks.
+Create a task for every particle for which you want to resample PIDs.
+  * `particle` : The particle type.
+Possible values are the same as for the `--particles` option mentioned above.
+  * `resampler_path` : Path to resampler pickle-file to be used for resampling.
+The resampler name will contain the `particle` - name, the stripping version and the magnet orientation.
+  * `pids` : List of all pid branches to be created for this particle.
+    * `kind` : Type of PID.
+Possible values are `X_CombDLLK`, `X_CombDLLmu`, `X_CombDLLp`, `X_CombDLLe`, `X_V3ProbNNK`, `X_V3ProbNNpi`, `X_V3ProbNNmu`, `X_V3ProbNNp`, where X can be `P`,`K`,`pi`,`mu` or `e`.
+    * `name` : Name of the resulting branch, to be chosen freely.